 – As much as I laughed along to the Little Britain sketch of Lou and Andy, I feel it may be at least somewhat responsible for the common assumption that I, along with all other wheelchair users, conveniently jump up and run around maniacally when no one’s watching.
 Although admittedly I would if I could, sadly this is not the case.

 I once found myself unable to even make it through the door of my apparently accessible hotel room because the doors were so narrow.
 The manager’s response: ‘Oh, can’t you squeeze through?’

 – I am rather petite – child sized in fact.
 (Just what you want when you’re a 29 year-old woman!)
 However, I like to think I look a little older than twelve.
-But, at the grand old age of 28, I am still regularly presented with the children’s menu.
+But I am still regularly presented with the children’s menu.

 – on multiple occasions I’ve been approached by strangers who tell me that I sinned in a former life and my disability is my penance.

 – I’ve been told I need “fixing”.